 Upon completion of seven semesters of course work, B.A.
 (Christian School Education) students spend fourteen weeks observing and teaching in Christian school classrooms, seven weeks with one grade and seven weeks with another grade, under the direction of qualified teachers and the supervision of the Christian School Education Program Director.
-Students are also required to complete a minimum of three student ministry assignments, two being completed in a school setting.
-Those who possess a sound knowledge base of middle and/or high school curriculum may elect to complete student ministries and student teaching at upper grades.
+Students are also required to complete a minimum of three practicum credits, two being completed in a school setting.
+Those who possess a sound knowledge base of middle and/or high school curriculum may elect to complete practicum credits and student teaching at those levels.